SciML/Surrogates.jl/docs/src/gramacylee.md

 ## Gramacy & Lee Function

-Gramacy & Lee Function is a continuous function.
+the Gramacy & Lee function is a continuous function.
 It is not convex.
-The function is defined on 1-dimensional space.
-It is an unimodal.
-The function can be defined on any input domain but it is usually evaluated on
+The function is defined on a 1-dimensional space.
+It is unimodal.
+The function can be defined on any input domain, but it is usually evaluated on
 ``x \in [-0.5, 2.5]``.

 The Gramacy & Lee is as follows: